 Tip 3: Ask questions about the procedure

 Communication is the foundation of any good relationship.
-Which is why prior to any procedure, Dr. Feng will go over what will be done so you’re aware of what will be done.
-If you have specific questions about the procedure, or had a bad experience with dental pain, feel free to ask or mention it and Dr. Feng will be happy to address your concerns.
+Which is why prior to any procedure, Dr. Feng will go over your treatment plan so you’re aware of what will be done.
+If you have specific questions about the procedure, or have an unpleasant experience with dental pain, mention it to Dr. Feng and she’ll be happy to address your concerns.

 Tip 4: Bring someone with You